openjdm/openjdm.github.io/book/affective_forecasting.md

 events, limiting the over exaggerated predictions of our events.

-But, this aforementioned learning, known as rationalized learning, in the human psyche is limited, as described in Wilson et al. (2003).
+But, this aforementioned learning, known as rationalized learning, in the human psyche is limited, as described by Wilson et al. (2003).
 And, retrospective bias is a vital feedback tool for our learning of what is good or bad, what we enjoy or not so much, or what we believe is right or wrong.
-Overestimation of future positive events is a motivator, making rewards slightly larger to push you to keep working, while overestimation of future negative events may drive a person’s reasonable risk averse attitude.
+Overestimation of future positive events is a motivator, making rewards slightly larger to push one to keep working, while overestimation of future negative events may drive a person’s reasonable risk averse attitude.
 Fundamentally, impact bias is shaping our personalities by reinforcing events we positively react to by repetition